 Before we advance to the specific solutions to the Audible app crashing problem, it would be best to explore the possible causes.
 Here are some underlying issues that may fuel the regular Audible app crashing problem.

-1. Lack of space: Sometimes, we stuff our device with so many media files that we forget that smartphones require some room to run applications effectively.
+1. Lack of space: Sometimes, we stuff our devices with so many media files that we forget that smartphones require some room to run applications effectively.
 If your smartphone space is used up, you are likely to experience app crashing problems.

 3. Unstable internet: For optimal function, the Audible app requires a stable internet connection, especially if you are live streaming audiobooks.